tcezard/eva-sub-cli/Getting_Started_with_eva_sub_cli.md

 - Metadata check to ensure that the metadata fields have been correctly filled in
 - VCF check to ensure that the VCF file follows the VCF format specification
 - Assembly check to ensure that the genome and the VCF match
-- Sample name check to ensure that the samples in the metadata can be associated with the sames in the VCF
+- Sample name check to ensure that the samples in the metadata can be associated with the sample in the VCF

 In the following sections, we will examine each of these checks in detail, starting with the Metadata check.

-# Metadata check
+## Metadata check

 Once the user passes the metadata spreadsheet for validation checks, the eva-sub-cli tool verifies that all mandatory columns, marked in bold in the spreadsheet, are filled in.
 This data is crucial for further validation processes, such as retrieving the INDSC accession of the reference genome used to call the variants, and for sample and project metadata.
 If any mandatory columns or sheets are missing, the CLI tool will raise errors.